Toma5quintana/qmk_firmware/keyboards/keychron/c1/readme.md

 ← | Previous RGB Effect
 ↓ | Decrease RGB Effect Speed
 → | Next RGB Effect
+B | Restart/Reset Keyboard
 * * *
+In an occassion that the keyboard does not send keystrokes to your PC, press `Fn + B`.
+This will restart your keyboard and it will be now be sending keystrokes to your PC.

 For more info and detailed flashing instructions, please visit https://github.com/CanUnesi/QMK-on-K6#readme

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).